AlgoWorldNFT/algoworld-contracts/README.md

 -   [Algorand Sandbox](https://github.com/algorand/sandbox)
 -   [Docker](https://www.docker.com/)

+## Overview

+AlgoWorld currently offers two different types of stateless smart contracts:

+-   [ASA to ASA swap | 🎴↔️🎴](./src/asa_to_asa_swapper.py): <br> Allows performing a swap of any single ASA of specified amount to any other single ASA of specified amount.

+-   [ASAs to ALGO swap | 🎴🎴🎴↔️💰](./src/asas_to_algo_swapper.py): <br> Allows performing a swap of multiple ASAs of specified amount to ALGO of specified amount.

 ## Installation

 This section assumes that poetry and pre-commit are installed and executed from the root folder of this repository.